nextstrain/mpox/ingest/README.md

 ## Configuration

 Configuration takes place in `config/defaults.yaml` by default.
-Optional configs for uploading files and Slack notifications are in `config/optional.yaml`.
+Nextstrain specific configs for uploading files and Slack notifications are in `profiles/nextstrain_automation/defaults.yaml`.

 ### Environment Variables